top of page

 Emily Isaacson was born December 11, 1975 in Windsor, Ontario.
 Her father was an ordained Presbyterian Minister, and built the Forest Glade Presbyterian Church.
 She lived in Windsor in the manse until she was six and attended the Presbyterian church with the red brick and white steeple.

 Her parents doted on her and read her Good Night Moon by Margaret Wise Brown on a daily basis, while teaching her to read words at only one year old.
-She could read 40 words by her 2nd birthday, and began French Immersion preschool with the Catholic nuns of St. Therese, where she also attended Kindergarden and Grade 1 while learning to speak and read in French.
+She could read 40 words by her 2nd birthday, and began French Immersion preschool with the Catholic nuns of St. Therese, where she also attended Kindergarten and Grade 1 while learning to speak and read in French.

 Emily Isaacson's family with three young children then moved from Ontario to Victoria when she was six and lived there for 14 years, Eventually the family numbered eight, with an older foster daughter, as well as an adopted daughter the same age and grade as Emily, and Emily's three younger siblings.
 There were usually nine people at dinner around the Headley table, with always room for guests.
 It was the Sunday dinners they enjoyed the most, with a roast or delicious soup, and an invitation to someone or a family to share a meal with them on Sunday after church.